calderkatyal/personal-website/content/publication/preprint2/index.md

 slides: ""
 ---

-In this paper, I propos and implement a novel heterogeneous graph neural network architecture for CPSC483 at Yale.
+In this paper, I propose and implement a novel heterogeneous graph neural network architecture for CPSC483 at Yale.
 The model implements an original attention-based mechanism to extract features from semantically meaningful relations (“metapaths”) inside a graph.
 I derive key results and conduct extensive testing of the model, documenting it in the detailed report.